Is Sicily Part of Italy? The Strained Relationship Between the Island and the Mainland

 Cefalu CathedralCefalu Cathedral is an example of Norman architecture.
 Inside, visitors will also find many Byzantine and Islamic influences.

-Is Sicily Part of Italy?: Unique Cultural Aspects of Sicily
+Is Sicily Part of Italy? - Unique Cultural Aspects of Sicily

 One of the most intriguing aspects of Sicilian culture is its strong sense of regional pride and autonomy.
 Sicilians have long maintained a distinct cultural identity.
 This has led them to often fiercely assert their independence from the Italian mainland.